 8. Brave, Bright Colors

 2017 was the year of bold choices when it comes to color, with many graphic designers reaching to the other extreme after 2016 being a year of colorless design.
-It was an inspirational turn, with graphics full of color and glamor supporting the flat designs.
+It was an inspirational turn, with graphics full of color and glamor supporting the flat designs like YouTube did.

 9. Brands Opting for Generative Designs

 Generative design is known for its close ties to nature and the evolutionary approach to design.
 The beauty of generative design often lies in the possibilities.
 In the time a designer can create one idea, a designer equipped with a computer can generate thousands.

 By using analytical data they’re even able to prove which of the thousands of ideas will be most effective.
 The desire for designers to find the optimal solution is more than enough reason for us to see this design trend soaring in 2018, and the future.

 10. Hand-Drawn Elements